float, flexbox

 The CSS flex-direction Property

-property specifies the display-direction of flex items in the flex container.The flex-direction
+flex-direction property specifies the display-direction of flex items in the flex container.The flex-direction property can have one of the following values:

 Example

-value is the default value, and it displays the flex items horizontally (from left to right):
+The row value is the default value, and it displays the flex items horizontally (from left to right):

 .flex-container {